Mehedi-Hasan0/hallLagbe-backend/README.md

 **Project Structure Overview**

 - **root directory**
+  - **.husky/** - GitHub pre commit hook to check for linting, and write prettier scripts for better code maintainability.
   - **src/** - The core source code of the application. [src.md](/src/src.md) - Detailed instructions and documentation for using the source code.
+  - **assets/** - Contains assets like core features, ERD.
   - **config/** - The configuration file for handling environtment variables and other secrects
   - **.eslintignore:** Indicates files and directories that should be excluded from ESLint's code quality checks.
   - **.eslint.config.ts:** The core configuration file for ESLint.
 It defines the JavaScript linting rules and stylistic preferences enforced in the project.